History of Berlin: Nazi Germany (1933–1945)

 Nazi rule destroyed Berlin's Jewish community, which numbered 160,000 before the Nazis came to power.
 After the pogrom of Kristallnacht in 1938, thousands of the city's Jews were imprisoned.
 Around 1939, there were still 75,000 Jews living in Berlin.
-The majority of German Jews in Berlin were taken to the Grunewald railway station in early 1943 and shipped in stock cars to death camps such as the Auschwitz, where most were murdered in the Holocaust.
-Only some 1200 Jews survived in Berlin by hiding.
-Approximately 800 Jews survived in Berlin's Jewish Hospital.
-Causes for their survival include bureaucratic infighting, hospital director Dr. Walter Lustig's relationship with Adolf Eichmann, the Nazis' bizarre system for classifying persons of partly Jewish ancestry, German leader Adolf Hitler's ambivalence about how to handle Jews of German descent, and the fact that the Nazis needed a place to treat Jews.
+The majority of German Jews in Berlin were taken to the Grunewald railway station in early 1943 and shipped in stock cars to camps such as the Auschwitz, where most perished in the Holocaust.
+Only a few thousand Jews survived in Berlin, mostly in mixed marriages and in hiding.
+Approximately 1500 Jews survived in the Berlin Jewish Hospital which was under the authority of Gestapo.
+Causes for their survival include bureaucratic infighting, hospital director Dr. Walter Lustig's relationship with Adolf Eichmann, the Nazis' complex system for classifying persons of partly Jewish ancestry, German leader Adolf Hitler's ambivalence about how to handle Jews of German descent, and the fact that the Nazis needed a place to treat Jews.

-Thirty kilometers (30 km) northwest of Berlin, near Oranienburg, was Sachsenhausen concentration camp, where mainly political opponents, Jews, Poles, Russian prisoners of war, etc. were incarcerated.
+30 km northwest of Berlin, near Oranienburg, was Sachsenhausen concentration camp, where mainly political opponents, Jews, Poles, Russian prisoners of war, etc. were incarcerated.
 Tens of thousands died there.
 In Berlin, Sachsenhausen had 17 subcamps for men and women, including teenagers, near industries, where the prisoners had to work.
 The prisoners were of various nationalities, including Polish, Jewish, French, Belgian, Czechoslovak, Russian, Ukrainian, Romani, Dutch, Greek, Norwegian, Spanish, Luxembourgish, German, Austrian, Italian, Yugoslavian, Bulgarian, Hungarian.
 There was also a camp for Sinti and Romani people (see Romani Holocaust), and the Stalag III-D prisoner-of-war camp for Allied POWs of various nationalities.

 Nazi plans

 In the late 1930s Hitler and his architect Albert Speer made plans for the new Berlin—a world city or Welthauptstadt Germania.
 All the projects were to be of gigantic size.
-Adjacent to the Reichstag, Speer planned to construct the Volkshalle (The People's Hall), 290 m high, with an enormous copper dome.
+Adjacent to the Reichstag, Speer planned to construct the Volkshalle (the People's Hall), 290 m high, with an enormous copper dome.
 It would be large enough to hold 170,000 people.
 From the People's Hall, a southbound avenue was planned, the Avenue of Victory, 23 m wide and 5.6 km long.
 At the other end there would have been the new railway station, and next to it Tempelhof Airport.
 Halfway down the avenue there would have been a huge arch 117 m high, commemorating those fallen during the world wars.
 With the completion of these projects (planned for 1950), Berlin was to be renamed "Germania."

 The war postponed all construction, as the city instead built giant concrete towers as bases for anti-aircraft guns.
 Today only a few structures remain from the Nazi era, such as the Reichsluftfahrtministerium (National Ministry of Aviation), Tempelhof International Airport, and Olympiastadion.
 Hitler's Reich Chancellery was demolished by Soviet occupation authorities.